Gain Student Independence With ➔

 Some were young and needed to hit that next mental growth/memory milestone.
 Others had a retention issue that needed to be narrowed down through professional testing and the development of an individual intervention plan.

-Daily Letter Recognition Practice
+Daily Letter Recognition Strategies

-If you have a couple of students who are still struggling to master their letter names you need to provide them with some one-on-one time with you (or an aide/volunteer) every day for at least 15 minutes.
+If you have a couple of students who are still struggling to master their letter names, you need to provide them with some one-on-one time with you (or an aide/volunteer) every day for at least 15 minutes.

 Students trace the letter, say the letter name, and make the letter sound for each card.